-The microprograms that control all the internal operations of the Model 125, 135, 145, and 158 Processing Units reside in a semiconductor memory unit called Reloadable Control Storage (RCS).
-The microprograms are loaded into RCS by means of a small read-only disk unit called the Console File, which reads special "floppy" single-disk cartridges at the rate of 33,300 bits per second.
-Each cartridge can hold approximately 75,000 bytes, and IBM >>> ► A 2314 DASF consists of a 2314 Model B1 Storage Control and three, six, or nine (eight active plus one spare) 2319 disk drives.
-Thus, it provides 87, 175, or 233 million bytes of on-line data storage at a substantially lower price than the earlier 2314-A and 2314-1 Direct Access Storage Facilities, with which it is functionally compatible.
-The 2314-B DASF can be used with System/370 Models 135 through 195.
+The microprograms that control all the internal operations of the Model 115, 125, 135, 145, and 158 Processing Units reside in a semiconductor memory unit called Reloadable Control Storage (RCS).
+The microprograms are loaded into RCS by means of a small read-only disk unit called the Console File, which reads flexible single-disk cartridges called "diskettes" or "floppy disks" at the rate of 33,300 bits per second.
+Each diskette can hold approximately 75,000 bytes, and IBM supplies prewritten diskettes containing all the control microprograms required for a specific installation.